Quantum Knots and New Quantum Field Theory: Defining quantum knots and knot invariant

-represent the curve specified by $W(z_1,z_2)$ undercrossing the curve specified by $W(z_3,z_4)$ at $z$.
-Now for a closed curve we may cut it into a sum of parts which are formed by two pieces of curve crossing or not crossing each other.
-Each of these parts is represented by (\ref{m11}), (\ref{m12}) or (\ref{m13}).
-Then we may define a correlation for a knot represented by this closed curve by the following form:
+Now for a given knot diagram we may cut it into a sum of parts which are formed by two pieces of curves crossing each other.
+Each of these parts is represented by (\ref{m12})( For a knot diagram of the unknot with zero crossings we simply do not need to cut the knot diagram).
+Then we define the trace of a knot with a given knot diagram by the following form:

-where we use (\ref{m12}) as an example to represent the state of the two pieces of curve specified by $W(z_1,z_2)$ and $W(z_3,z_4)$.
-The $\cdot\cdot\cdot$ means multiplications of a sequence of parts represented by (\ref{m11}), (\ref{m12}) or (\ref{m13}) according to the state of each part.
-The order of the sequence in (\ref{m14}) follows the order of the parts given by the direction of the knot.
-We shall show that (\ref{m14}) is a knot invariant for a given knot.
-In the following let us consider some examples to illustrate the way to define (\ref{m14}) and to show that (\ref{m14}) is a knot invariant.
-We shall also derive the three Reidemeister moves for the equivalence of knots.
+where we use (\ref{m12}) to represent the state of the two pieces of curves specified by $W(z_1,z_2)$ and $W(z_3,z_4)$.
+The $\cdot\cdot\cdot$ means the product of a sequence of parts represented by (\ref{m12}) according to the state of each part.
+The ordering of the sequence in (\ref{m14}) follows the ordering of the parts given by the orientation of the knot diagram.
+We shall call the sequence of crossings in the trace (\ref{m14}) as the generalized Wilson loop of the knot diagram.
+For the knot diagram of the unknot with zero crossings we simply let it be $W(z,z)$ and call it the quantum Wilson loop.

+We shall show that the generalized Wilson loop of a knot diagram has all the properties of the knot diagram and that (\ref{m14}) is a knot invariant.
+From this we shall call a generalized Wilson loop as a quantum knot.